ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. It’s definitely the customer interaction.
 Here it’s all about knowing peoples names because, you know, we have a small team.
 It’s only about four of us.
 And we all have a different routine and coffee-making smile, but we all try to make people happy.

 Q. What’s the worst part about working at Bay Island?
 A. I have to say it’s the time.
-Waking up early so we can open by seven isn’t fun.
-Especially after Superbowl Sunday.
+Waking up early so we can open by 7 a.m. isn’t fun.
+Especially after Super Bowl Sunday.
 Q. It’s a customer’s first time.
 What do you recommend?
 A. It depends on what they want.
-If you want a hot drink i’d recommend either a cup of coffee - we have different coffee beans from all over the world every month - or a mocha latte because everyone likes chocolate.
+If you want a hot drink I’d recommend either a cup of coffee - we have different coffee beans from all over the world every month - or a mocha latte because everyone likes chocolate.
 You can’t go wrong with that.
 If you want an iced drink, get a caramel latte - that’s my favorite.
 But if you want frozen, then the frozen cappuccino is the way to go.

 Q. What’s the most popular drink?
 A. The iced coffee in any flavor.
-Some people get it with coffee ice cubes so when the ice melts in doesn’t become watery.
+Some people get it with coffee ice cubes so when the ice melts it doesn’t become watery.

 Q. When I’m hyped on coffee, I _____
 A. Work faster.
-I probably have one or two cups of coffee depending on how long i’m working.
+I probably have one or two cups of coffee depending on how long I’m working.
 But I always have at least one.

 Q. What’s a normal day like at Bay Island?
-A. I mean, It’s nothing that’s always the same.
+A. I mean, it’s nothing that’s always the same.
 I make coffee.
 People order different things.
 During the weekend we get more food orders and more students.

 Q. What’s the weirdest thing that has happened at Bay Island?
 A. I just get weird orders.
 One person gets a raspberry-coconut smoothie.
-It just seems like a weird combination but it’s actually pretty good.
+It just seems like a weird combination, but it’s actually pretty good.

 Q. What is the ratio of regulars vs. first-timers?
 A. The regulars know.
-Some will switch up their drinks but there are regulars always get the same thing.
+Some will switch up their drinks, but there are regulars always get the same thing.
 I know what they’re getting and I can pre-make it.
 The first-timers don’t really branch out in the menu.

 Q. Is this your go-to coffee shop when you’re not working?
 A. For sure.
-Unless i’m out of town.
-But if i’m in town this is the only place I visit.
+Unless I’m out of town.
+But if I’m in town, this is the only place I visit.

 Q. If you had to describe this coffee shop in one word, what would it be?
 A. Excellent.
 I mean... we’re pretty awesome.

 Q. What’s something most people don’t know about Bay Island?
 A. That we’re here, I mean...
 We’re pretty small.
-But other than that I would say some our menu options.
+But other than that, I would say some our menu options.
 We have a pretty big menu for such a tiny place.
 For example, not many people order our milkshakes.
-We also have a few off-menu items like a the Differccino, which is an iced cappuccino with two different syrup combinations - I like combining white chocolate and sugar-free hazelnut.
+We also have a few off-menu items like a the Differccino, which is an iced cappuccino with two different syrup combinations.
+I like combining white chocolate and sugar-free hazelnut.
 We also have the Bay Island Shake, which is a combination between a smoothie and a milkshake.

 ________________________________________________________________________